Howdy fans and friends!

 But Geisterfels are not alone in their chase for traditions.
 Helrunar and their vanity piece Vanitas Vanitatvm really dug about the dark and long forgotten realms of Scandinavian Black Metal.
 But in the end, this German band really got us a piece of metal so hot, we were unsure if Black Metal only would still suffice to describe this record.
 Whatever the case may be, this album gorges with exquisite intensity and a quality of Black Metal that we thoroughly enjoyed.

 But this unholy journey into the realm of blackest metal joys was not without further surprises.
-Second To Sun and their newest record The Walk just kicked it up a notch.
+Second To Sun and their newest record, The Walk, just kicked it up a notch.
 Truly, this is Extreme Metal on a Black Metal platter that the doctor ordered.
-The record sports many similar qualities the latest of Dodecahedron displays.
+The record sports many similar qualities of the latest piece of Dodecahedron displays.
 But the band injected enough added spice to make a difference.
-Made in Russia, and delivered to the trve metal adept.
-With an unholy attention to detail seldom seen this side of the Ural.
+Made in Russia, and delivered to the trve metal adept, with an unholy attention to detail seldom seen this side of the Ural.

 Then we could not help it – again.
 The ghosts of the past cannot rest with the RockmusicRaider deck crew intervening all the time.
 This time the victim was the now defunct Nevermore with their iconic piece This Godless Endeavor.
 It turned out to be a contentious relationship until we could show the record some love.
 But hey, this band was, after all, Jeff Loomis‘ alma mater before he joined Arch Enemy.
 So, something must be good in there?
 But fear not, the record finally revealed its qualities to us.
 In a big way.